MarcoPolo/marcopolo.github.io/_posts/2014-02-11-staticshowdown-postmortem.md

 I later ran into a problem writing the filters in Javascript.
 I needed to display the instersection of 3 filtered list of socks.
 Instead of coming up with a long (bug ridden) javascript implementation, I shelled out to Clojurescript and used sets and intersection to get the job done.
-I was afraid it would be noticeably slow, but I was thankfully wrong!
+I was afraid it would be noticeably slow, but, thankfully, I was wrong!

 ```clojure
 (defn ->vecs [arrays]